Mentoring Program

 Marta Orosz

-Marta Orosz is a banking and finance correspondent with Reuters in Berlin and Frankfurt and covers stories on financial crime, wealth and taxation.
-Previously, she worked with Business Insider Germany as a business editor and with the Forbes US wealth team covering billionaire investors of a biotech company developing the covid-19 vaccine.
-Prior to that Marta worked for a Germany-based investigative newsroom and was project lead of a cross-border investigation on tax fraud coordinating 35 newsrooms in 30 countries.
+Marta Orosz is a reporter for the investigative magazine of ZDF, Germany’s most watched TV channel.
+She is currently covering stories on sanction breaches, financial crime and corporate wrongdoing.
+Previously she worked as a banking and finance correspondent with Reuters in Berlin and Frankfurt and covered stories on finance, wealth and taxation.
+Before returning to Europe, she worked with the Forbes US wealth team covering billionaire investors of a biotech company developing the covid-19 vaccine.
+Marta was also project lead of a cross-border investigation on tax fraud coordinating 35 newsrooms in 30 countries.
 Her work was awarded with numerous journalism awards.

 Marta studied journalism and english in Budapest, Hungary and graduated the BER master´s program in 2020.
 She was awarded the Overseas Press Club Scholar´s Award and the New York Financial Writers´Association Scholarship.
 She speaks German, Hungarian and Romanian and just enough Italian to help her read court documents.